 White Rose Diner in Linden, New Jersey

-I tell George we’re in a hurry, so it’s going to be a quick visit.
+I tell George we’re in a hurry, so it will be a quick visit.
 He called White Rose Diner owner Rich Belfer to let him know we were grabbin’ a few sliders to go.

-The sliders (which are 75/25 steak trimmings smash burgers) are either single (1 – a two-ounce ball of beef) or double (2 – two ounce balls).
+The sliders (which are 75/25 steak trimmings smash burgers) are either single (1 – two-ounce ball of beef) or double (2 – two-ounce balls).
 I had pork roll on my mind, but it never came out of my mouth.

 I asked for two doubles, one for me and another for Fred.
 Rich misunderstood and made four sliders, not that we minded.